whart222/exafel_project/95-strumpack_cctbx/README.md

 ./STRUMPACK_installer_shared.sh
 ```

-The STRUMPACK (and dependencies) binmaries, libraries and headers will be installed into `strumpack_build/{bin,lib,include}`, of which will be added to the dispatcher environment given successful completion of the installation script.
-With the presence of the new libraries, refreshing the dispacther and rebuilding the packaes will alow any STRUMPACK-enabled Boost.Python extension modules to be built.
+The STRUMPACK (and dependencies) binaries, libraries and headers will be installed into `strumpack_build/{bin,lib,include}`, of which will be added to the dispatcher environment given successful completion of the installation script.
+With the presence of the new libraries, refreshing the dispatcher and rebuilding the packages will allow any STRUMPACK-enabled Boost.Python extension modules to be built.

 ```bash
 cd build && libtbx.refresh